check-spelling/check-spelling-docs/Feature:-Update-expect-list.md

 ## Downsides

+### Required checks
+If you have set the spell checker check as mandatory, you're going to need to add a dummy commit to the end of the branch, otherwise the spell checker will not run again and validate that it's happy with the branch.

+The best dummy change is a blank line in the expect file itself.
+It will have minimal impact on blame, should be an easy merge conflict to resolve, and another pass of this feature will wipe it out.

+### Blind Updates
 I see a lot of people running the commands blindly and missing the fact that there are real misspellings in the output.

 * Part of this is that they aren't used to looking at the output.